The Best Japanese Restaurants In Brisbane for Sushi & Sake

 Izakaya Publico is one of the best-kept secrets on the Brisbane Japanese dining scene.
 Located within Hotel Indigo, this restaurant promises superior hospitality, elevated mood lighting across two levels and a visually exciting interior.

 Large murals and art pieces span the high walls, overlooking the tables and cosy booths.
-Blending local and seasonal produce with traditional cooking methods and a zensai (share plate) philosophy, Izakaya Publico is easily one of the best Japanese restaurants to book for a dinner out with friends or family.
+Blending local and seasonal produce with traditional cooking methods and a zensai (share plate) philosophy, we recommend starting your visit with the Superior Set for a feast of kingfish, oyster mushroom, pork belly and tempura vegetables.

 27-35 Turbot Street, Brisbane